Chocolate Chip Cookie Cake with M&M’s

 - If your chocolate chip cookie cake is for a special occasion, you may want to garnish it with frosting.

-- To make it easy, use a can of store-bought fudge frosting, put it into a piping bag fit with a large star tip, and piped swirls of frosting around the perimeter of the cooled cake.
+- To make it easy, use a can of store-bought fudge frosting, put it into a piping bag fit with a large star tip, and pipe swirls of frosting around the perimeter of the cooled cake.
 Garnish the frosting with mini M&M’s to make the cookie cake extra festive.

 - I used multicolored M&M’s for this classic cookie cake, but any favorite M&M variety will work well.